Applying for Admission: Bachelor’s Degree Programs

 Incomplete and Final Acceptance

 Qualified applicants will receive a letter of acceptance once all required items are received and evaluated.
 Qualified applicants who are in their last year of high school or are attending another college will receive incomplete acceptance.
-Acceptance becomes final when the Office of Admissions and the Registrar receives official transcripts showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
-Acceptance to UAF is final only when the Office of Admissions and the Registrar has reviewed all necessary credentials.
+Acceptance becomes final when the Office of Admissions receives official transcripts showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
+Acceptance to UAF is final only when the Office of Admissions has reviewed all necessary credentials.

 Request to Postpone

 An offer of admission to UAF is valid for the semester for which the applicant applied.
-Requests to postpone admission until a later semester must be made in writing to the Office of Admissions and the Registrar.
+Requests to postpone admission until a later semester must be made in writing to the Office of Admissions.
 Admission may be postponed for up to one calendar year.
-Students are required to notify the Office of Admissions and the Registrar if they are attending another school outside the University of Alaska statewide system.
+Students are required to notify the Office of Admissions if they are attending another school outside the University of Alaska statewide system.

 Applying for a Second Bachelor’s Degree